Millions in path of potential bomb cyclone as major winter storm to slam central U.S.

 Breaking News Emails

-Millions of Americans across the central United States are bracing for a major storm system set to trounce the region over the next two days, according to the National Weather Service.
+Millions of Americans across the central United States are bracing for a major storm system set to pummel the region over the next two days, according to the National Weather Service.

-As many as 74 million Americans across the nation were expected to receive some type of severe weather ranging from blizzard conditions in some areas to heavy rain and flooding in others as the major winter storm moves through the central United States.
+As many as 74 million people across the nation are expected to face some type of severe weather ranging from blizzard conditions in some areas to heavy rain and flooding in others as the major winter storm moves through the central part of the country.

 In Colorado, the storm underwent bombogenesis — also known as a bomb cyclone — according to The Denver Post, a term used when a storm drops 24 millibars, or units of atmospheric pressure, in 24 hours or less, according to Weather.com.